Shape Theorems for Poisson Hail on a Bivariate Ground: The Stick Model:

-The existence of such an $X_t$ is obtained from the proof of Corollary 1 in \cite{MR806224}.
 This proof shows that at time $t$, not only the height, but also the diameter of the heap is a.s. finite\footnote{Later on we will also prove an upper bound for this diameter in Lemma \ref{lem:upper_diam}}.
 Therefore, with probability 1, one can find at least one $X_t$ that satisfies the above properties.
 There could be more than one and, in order for $X_t$ to be a random variable (i.e. a measurable function), we may, for instance, take the smallest $X_t$ in the lexicographical order.

 For $0 \leq t_1 \leq t_2$, let

 In order to prove that the limit in the theorem exists and is a.s. constant, we use the Super-additive Ergodic Theorem of Liggett, see \cite{MR806224}.
 We have to verify that the following properties hold: \begin{enumerate} \item Super-additivity: For $t_2 > t_1 \geq 0$